 Many of the plant groups represented in the U.S. National Herbarium rank among the finest and/or largest in the world.
-The flowering plant families of Acanthaceae, Asteraceae, Bromeliaceae, Gesneriaceae, Melastomataceae, and Poaceae have especially benefited from a long history of departmental specialist research and study.
-Active world-class research is also underway in the Araliaceae, Commelinaceae, Euphorbiaceae, Fabaceae, Malvaceae, Onagraceae, Sapindaceae, Vitaceae, Zingiberales and pteridophytes.
+A number of flowering plant families such as the Acanthaceae, Asteraceae, Bromeliaceae, Gesneriaceae, Melastomataceae and Poaceae have especially benefited from a long history of departmental specialist research and study.
+Active world-class research is also underway in the

+Araliaceae, Commelinaceae, Euphorbiaceae, Fabaceae, Malvaceae, Onagraceae, Sapindaceae, Vitaceae, Zingiberales and pteridophytes.
 Contact: Rusty Russell